Type of innovation: Procedure

-In the early 1950s, Dr. Josep Antoni Grífols i Lucas perfected and systematized the technique of plasmapheresis.
-This technique was a revolutionary innovation for Grifols and paved the way for an entire industry of blood plasma-based medicines, which the company now dominates.
+In the early 1950s, Dr. Josep Antoni Grifols i Lucas perfected and systematized the technique of plasmapheresis.
+This procedure was a revolutionary innovation for Grifols and paved the way for an entire industry of blood plasma-based medicines, which the company now dominates.

-Plasmapheresis consists of reintroducing blood cells and platelets back into the donor's body immediately after a donation of whole blood, retaining the blood plasma.
-It's a highly significant innovation, because a donor can regenerate plasma far quicker than they can whole blood.
-Therefore, they can make much more frequent donations: in fact, one plasma donation is possible per week compared to a full blood donation once every 12 weeks.
-As a result, the collection of far greater quantities of raw plasma is suddenly possible.
+Plasmapheresis consists of reintroducing blood cells and platelets back into the donor's body immediately after a donation of whole blood, retaining only the blood plasma.
+The development of this procedure was a highly significant innovation, because donors can regenerate plasma far quicker than they can whole blood.
+Therefore, they can make much more frequent donations: in fact, one plasma donation per week is possible compared to a full blood donation possible every 12 weeks.
+This meant that collection of far greater quantities of raw plasma was suddenly possible.

 Origins of an idea

 The technique was originally proposed by John Jacob Abel in 1914, who showed, together with his team, that large amounts of plasma could be extracted periodically from dogs as long as the red blood cells were reinfused.
 They named the process plasmapheresis.

 During the Second World War, some researchers applied the procedure to small groups of human subjects for the first time, with Frank Co Tui's work in 1944 being particularly significant.